This page tells you about radiofrequency ablation (RFA). You can find information about

 Most people have a few mild side effects after RFA.
 The main ones are

 - Discomfort or mild pain where you’ve been treated

 - Generally feeling unwell with a raised temperature for a few days

 - Infection, but this is rare

 Most people stay in hospital overnight.
 But it’s sometimes possible to have your treatment as an outpatient and go home the same day.
 Your doctor or specialist nurse will give you painkillers to take home with you.

 Because RFA is a new treatment, it is too early to be sure how well it works in the long term.
 But research results are promising for some cancer types.
-The National Institute for Health and Clinical Excellence (NICE) has issued guidance for the use of RFA.
-Generally it says that RFA is safe to use.
-It also usually causes few side effects or complications.
+The National Institute for Health and Care Excellence (NICE) has issued guidance for the use of RFA.
+Generally it says that RFA is safe to use and causes few side effects or complications.